material-components/material-components-ios/components/FeatureHighlight/README.md

 <!--docs:
-title: "Feature Highlight"
+title: "Feature highlight"
 layout: detail
 section: components
-excerpt: "Feature Highlight highlights a part of the screen in order to introduce users to new features and functionality."
+excerpt: "Feature highlight highlights a part of the screen in order to introduce users to new features and functionality."
 iconId: feature_highlight
 path: /catalog/feature-highlights/
 api_doc_root: true